 - Heat the oil in a medium skillet.
 Add the onion and sauté until translucent.
 Add the celery and continue to sauté until both are golden.

-- When the potatoes are cool enough to handle, peel, cut into chunks, and mash very coarsely with a potato masher or large fork in a large mixing bowl.
+- When the potatoes are cool enough to handle, peel, and cut into approximately 1-inch chunks.
+In a large mixing bowl, mash half of them coarsely with a potato masher or large fork.
+Add the rest of the potatoes to the bowl.

 - Add the onion and celery mixture, bread cubes, plant-based milk, parsley, seasoning, optional fresh herb.
 Stir together well.
 Season with salt and pepper and stir again.

-- Transfer to a lightly oiled 1-quart casserole dish and sprinkle with paprika.
+- Transfer to a lightly oiled 1-quart casserole dish.
 Bake for 35 to 40 minutes, or until the top is golden and beginning to turn crusty.

-- To serve, simply scoop portions out of the casserole dish.
+- To serve, scoop portions out of the casserole dish.

 - Use this to stuff pre-baked butternut, acorn, or other winter squash; bell peppers; or back into the potato shells (leave a sturdy shell of about 1/4 inch) if using good-sized potatoes.
 Bake as recommended.

 If you like this plant-based stuffing, here are lots more …